afrl-quantum/gx3500-timing-generator/RegisterMap.md

 :   `REFCLK_10MHZ` -- if set, the Master Clock is derived from the PXI 10 MHz
     clock.
 If clear, the Master Clock is derived from the card's own 80 MHz onboard oscillator. **This is not currently implemented as a software bit**

+`F`
+:   `FIFO_SELF_TEST` -- if set, the FIFO self-test bits can be latched in `STATUS`.
+    Clearing `FIFO_SELF_TEST` does not clear any latched test failure bits, and it is the user's responsibility to ensure that memory contains no consecutive identical words.

 `A`
 :   `AUTO_TRIGGER` -- if set, the card will automatically soft-trigger itself upon